Site Overlay

 Family Medicine Healthcare Taxonomy Code 207QS0010X

-As of today, the following are the total number of Family Medicine Physicians Specializing in Sports Medicine nationally, in your state, and near your location.
+As of today, the following are the total number of Family Medicine Physicians Specializing in Sports Medicine nationally, in your State, and near your location.

 Medicare

-The following are the total number of Family Medicine Physicians Specializing in Sports Medicine who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Family Medicine Physicians Specializing in Sports Medicine who accept Medicare in your State, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Family Medicine Physicians Specializing in Sports Medicine do?